-How to Safeguard Your Business from Payment Fraud
+How to Safeguard Your Business From Payment Fraud

 Previous

-• The large dollar amounts associated with real estate transactions
+• The large dollar amounts associated with real estate transactions.

-• Access to readily available public records
+• Access to readily available public records.

-• Ease of impersonation via email
+• Ease of impersonation via email.

-• Lack of strong authentication processes within the industry
+• Lack of strong authentication processes within the industry.

 Examples of Payment Fraud

-• Case #1: Internal, ACH, and check fraud.
+• Case #1: Internal, ACH and check fraud.
 An affordable housing developer learned that a former controller had been using company funds to pay personal bills via ACH.
 The client also learned that checks had been duplicated and attempted to be cashed.

 • Case #2: Wire fraud.
 An office manager at an affordable housing developer and property management company received an email that appeared to be from the company CFO, requesting a wire transfer of funds to another institution.
 The office manager fulfilled the request, and the company later learned the email had been fraudulent.

 • Case #3: Business credit card fraud.
-When seven business credit cards were compromised within three weeks, the owner of this multi-family and affordable housing client had his personal credit card shut down because his Social Security number was connected to those business cards.
+When seven business credit cards were compromised within three weeks, the owner of this multifamily and affordable housing client had his personal credit card shut down because his Social Security number was connected to those business cards.

 How to Prevent Payment Fraud